 Factor analysis (FA) was performed to give a comprehensive but straightforward view of the relationships among different geographical origins and studied traits.
 The Kaiser-Meyer-Olkin measure (KMO) was 0.54, and the p-value of Bartlett’s test of sphericity was ˂0.001, indicating data sufficiency for FA and existence of relationships among variables.
 The first three factors were considered the most influential ones with respect to their eigenvalues ˃ 1 and cumulatively explaining ≈79% of the total variance (Table 5).
 Factor one contained PLH (negative sign), CDI, TSW, YPP, SLE, SWI, and OIL.
 Factor two and three particularly included CSN and NBP, respectively.
 YPP was almost equally distributed between factors one and two, and NCP was the variable in the situation of cross loading between factors two and three.
 Hence both YPP and NCP were considered as complex variables (Table 5).
-As it is illustrated in Figure 4 all three factors tend to distinguish some of geographical origins resulting in their high dispersion in three dimensions.
+As illustrated in Figure 4, although most geographic origins centralized around the intersection of all three factors, few regions were more dispersed across all three factors; this was particularly evident for SAS and WEU. .
+In this respect, table 6 helps to understand better the bi-plot shown in Figure 4; the regions with higher positive values of factor one were owned bigger and heavier seeds and higher seed oil content along with the shorter main stem and vice versa.
+Also, the regions that acquired higher positive values of factors two and three were correlated to higher seed number-related traits.

 3.5.
 Distinction of elite genotypes

 Considering that the KMO was above 0.5 in all cases, the two years data individually and in combination were sufficient for FA.
 Also, the p-values of Bartlett’s test of sphericity for all FAs were lower than 0.001, indicating the existence of patterned relationships among the variables.
 In 2016, 2017, and the combination of both years’ data, the first two factors with an eigenvalue ˃1 cumulatively explained 54.11, 49.44, and 52.92% of total variation, respectively.
 Consequently these two factors were retained as the essential factors (Table 6).
 The first factor was named as “seed size,” considering that it was dominated by traits determining this feature including CDI, TSW, SLE, and SWI.
 The second factor was composed of NBP, NCP, and YPP, all representing the number of seeds in a single plant and its productivity, thus was named as “seed number” (Table 6).
+Accordingly, the genotypes with higher values of factor one are the ones with bigger and heavier seeds and vice versa; while, regarding factor two the higher positive values indicate the higher number of seeds.